finbourne/lusid-sdk-python-preview/sdk/docs/ChartOfAccountsApi.md

     # Create an instance of the API class
     api_instance = lusid.ChartOfAccountsApi(api_client)
     effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to list the TimeVariant properties for the Chart Of Accounts.
 Defaults to the current LUSID              system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the charts of accounts.
-Defaults to returning the latest version              of each chart of accounts if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing charts of accounts; this              value is returned from the previous call.
+Defaults to returning the latest version              of each Chart of Accounts if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing charts of accounts; this              value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
 Also, if set, a start value cannot be provided. (optional) start = 56 # int | When paginating, skip this number of results. (optional) limit = 56 # int | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the results.
-For example, to filter on the ChartOfAccounts type, specify \"id.Code eq '001'\".
-For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the 'ChartOfAccounts' domain to decorate onto each chart of accounts.
+For example, to filter on the Chart of Accounts type, specify \"id.Code eq '001'\".
+For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the 'ChartOfAccounts' domain to decorate onto each Chart of Accounts.
 These must take the format {domain}/{scope}/{code}, for example 'ChartOfAccounts/Manager/Id'. (optional)

     try:
-        # [EXPERIMENTAL] ListChartsOfAccounts: List chart of accounts
+        # [EXPERIMENTAL] ListChartsOfAccounts: List Charts of Accounts
         api_response = api_instance.list_charts_of_accounts(effective_at=effective_at, as_at=as_at, page=page, start=start, limit=limit, filter=filter, property_keys=property_keys)
         pprint(api_response)
     except ApiException as e: